 Magic Kingdom: This is the classic Disney park and what a lot of people refer to when they say “Disney World.”
 This is where you’ll find Cinderella’s Castle, Mainstreet USA, Fantasyland, Tomorrowland, Adventureland, Frontierland and Liberty Square.
 Nostalgic Walt Disney classics like Pirates of the Caribbean, It’s a Small World, and the Jungle Cruise sit alongside attractions featuring your favorite Disney characters.
 This is by far the most “Disney” of all the parks.
 The most popular attractions are Seven Dwarves Mine Train, Space Mountain, Peter Pan’s Flight, Splash Mountain, and Big Thunder Mountain Railroad.
 Any of those make good Fastpass picks.
 There’s an afternoon parade featuring favorite Disney characters and Happily Ever After, the nighttime firework and castle projection show is not to be missed.

 Epcot: Epcot is currently a park in transition (a lot of construction!).
 It’s the largest theme park and home to the World Showcase- 11 countries situated around a lagoon where you can stroll, shop, and eat.
 The other side of the park is more science/future oriented.
-Don’t miss attractions include Soarin’, Test Track, The Seas with Nemo and Friends, Spaceship Earth, Living with the Land, Frozen Ever After, and the American Adventure.
+Don’t miss attractions include Soarin’, Test Track, The Seas with Nemo and Friends, Spaceship Earth, Living with the Land, and Frozen Ever After.
 Epcot is famous for it’s festivals (Festival of the Arts, Flower and Garden, Food and Wine, and International Festival of the Holidays) and while there are some great attractions, it’s more of a meandering park.

 Disney’s Hollywood Studios: The glitz and glamour of Tinsletown come to life at Disney’s Hollywood Studios where you are invited to be part of the show.
 But really, the show is mostly now Star Wars and Toy Story…which is pretty great!
 This park felt neglected for a long time, but I think Hollywood Studios has made a play for Disney’s “best park” in a big way recently.
 Galaxy’s Edge (Star War’s land) is currently the biggest draw in Disney World and the nostalgia is so thick in Toy Story Land that you’ll feel like you’re a kid again.
 Don’t miss attractions include Mickey & Minnie’s Runaway Railway, Rise of the Resistance, Millenium Falcon: Smuggler’s Run, Slinky Dog Dash, Toy Story Mania, Tower of Terror, and Rock n’ Roller Coaster.

-Disney Springs: Downtown Disney is a dining, shopping, and entertainment district that is particularly popular at night.
+Disney Springs: Disney Springs is a dining, shopping, and entertainment district that is particularly popular at night.
 Parking and admission is free to the outdoor complex.
-Downtown Disney is home to the World of Disney, the world’s largest Disney store, and an array of other shops featuring both Disney and non Disney merchandise.
-Dining options include big names like Rainforest Café, T Rex Café, Wolfgang Puck’s, Earl of Sandwich, and Ghirardelli’s.
-Downtown Disney also hosts Cirque de Soleil La Nouba and Disney Quest, an indoor virtual amusement park.
-Nightlife is big at Downtown Disney, especially if you’re looking for some place to go after the parks close.
+Disney Springs is home to the World of Disney, the world’s largest Disney store, and an array of other shops featuring both Disney and non Disney merchandise.
+Favorite dining spots include the Boathouse, Homecomin’, Morimoto, the Rainforest Cafe (also a T-Rex Cafe) and soooo many more.
+Nightlife is big at Disney Springs, especially if you’re looking for some place to go after the parks close.

 Resorts: Disney’s resorts are like attractions in themselves.
 They’re so well themed that it’s fun to spend an afternoon or even a whole day exploring a few.
 Riding the monorail between the Grand Floridian, Polynesian, and Contemporary is a fun way to spend the day.
 Have lunch at one or do a food and drink crawl.
 You can do the same around the Epcot Resorts.
 Disney’s Boardwalk Resort is a fun place to be at night when it’s all lit up and Disney’s Fort Wilderness has a lot of special activities like horseback riding and archery lessons.
 You can rent boats for cruising or fishing at most of the deluxe resorts as well.